Woman sentenced to life as teen in killing wins clemency

 While law enforcement officials had opposed clemency, arguing Brown was not justified in killing 43-year-old Johnny Allen, celebrities like Kim Kardashian West and singer Rihanna spoke out for Brown.
 The governor’s office received thousands of phone calls and emails from supporters.

-“Thank you Governor Haslam,” Kardashian West tweeted soon after news of the clemency decision broke, which was followed by similar high-profile responses from former Georgia Democratic gubernatorial candidate Stacey Abrams, actresses Alyssa Milano and Viola Davis.
+“Thank you Governor Haslam,” Kardashian West tweeted soon after news of the clemency decision broke.
+Similar high-profile responses poured in from former Georgia Democratic gubernatorial candidate Stacey Abrams and actresses Alyssa Milano and Viola Davis.

-Brown’s lawyers contended she was a sex trafficking victim who not only feared for her life but also lacked the mental capability to be culpable in the slaying because she was impaired by her mother’s alcohol use while she was in the womb.
+Brown’s lawyers contended she was a victim of sex trafficking who not only feared for her life but also lacked the mental capacity to be culpable in the slaying because she was impaired by her mother’s alcohol use while she was in the womb.

-According to court documents, Brown ran away from her adoptive family in Nashville in 2004 and began living with a man known as “Cut Throat” in a hotel, who then forced her to become a prostitute.
-Court documents say the man verbally, physically and sexually assaulted her.
+According to court documents, Brown ran away from her adoptive family in Nashville in 2004 and began living in a hotel with a man known as “Cut Throat,” who forced her to become a prostitute.
+Court documents say he verbally, physically and sexually assaulted her.

 One night, Allen picked up Brown at a Sonic Drive-In and she agreed to engage in sexual activity for $150.
 Once at his place, Brown eventually got into Allen’s bed.
-Brown told law enforcement officials she thought he was reaching for a gun, so she shot him with a handgun from her purse.
+Brown told authorities she thought he was reaching for a gun, so she shot him with a handgun from her purse.

 She took two of his guns and his money from his wallet before fleeing the scene.

-Note: This story has been corrected to show the man Brown killed picked her up at a drive-in restaurant, not a drive-in theater.